joomakelastudent/fgj2023-roots/README.md

 ### Target

-We aim for a simplistic hack and slash -type character-action game with fast-paced and unforgiving, but satisfying combat.
-Explore dungeons and send enemies to meet their maker, before they send you to meet yours.
+We aim for a simplistic hack and slash -type character-action game with fast-paced, unforgiving and satisfying combat.
+Enemies fold like cartboard, but so does the hero.
+With everybody throwing around lethal moves, dashing, dodging and ruthlessness are the name of the game.
+Isolate and vanquish your enemies before they surround and overwhelm you.

 ### Connection to GGJ's theme